thornboo/hitsz-connect-verge/README.md

 ## Features

 - Fast and green compared to **EasyConnect**.
-- Simplified user interface and good-looking icons.
+- Simplified user interface and good-looking icon.
 - Built with PySide6 and Python, making it beginner-friendly to contribute and maintain.
 - Multi-platform support, providing out-of-box experience without executing additional scripts.